polpielladev/polpiella.dev/src/pages/collecting-gihub-actions-workflow-metrics-with-swift.md

 2. A token string to authorise the request to [Github's api](https://docs.github.com/en/rest).
 This property is optional and should only be passed as an option when trying to access private repositories.
 The property is decorated with the `@Option` property wrapper from [swift-argument-parser](https://github.com/apple/swift-argument-parser) for this reason.

 ## Calling Github's API
 Github's API provides an [endpoint to retrieve all workflow runs for a repository](https://docs.github.com/en/rest/actions/workflow-runs#list-workflow-runs-for-a-repository).
-The app can make use of [URLSession's await-friendly APIs](https://wwdcbysundell.com/2021/using-async-await-with-urlsession/) to retrieve call the workflow runs endpoint and decode the response from the API into a `Decodable` type:
+The app can make use of [URLSession's await-friendly APIs](https://wwdcbysundell.com/2021/using-async-await-with-urlsession/) to call the workflow runs endpoint and decode the response data from the API into a `Decodable` type:

 ```swift:GithubWorkflowMetrics.swift
 struct WorkflowsResponse: Decodable {